Despite how often I travel, I was intensely nervous in the Palestinian territories.

 I come from the controversial island of Taiwan.
 Of the 195 countries, 193 of them are members of the United Nations.
 Regardless of its modernity and stout democracy, Taiwan isn’t one of them due to its political strains with China.
 The other two countries are considered as “Observer States,” including: Vatican City and Palestine.
-I’m quite familiar with the so-called “grey area” lands, thus visiting Palestine in 2012 wasn’t unaccustomed.
+I’m quite familiar with the so-called “grey area” lands, thus visiting Palestinian Territories in 2012 wasn’t unaccustomed.

-I rushed to the other side of the gate, welcomed by the loving arms of my family and released my angst with raised eyebrows.
-Afraid to voice any opinions, in case I was somehow yanked back to the other side of the border.
+I rushed to familiar faces, welcomed by the loving arms of my family and released my angst with raised eyebrows.
+Afraid to voice any opinion, in case I was somehow yanked back to the other side of the border.

 As we spent the rest of the day, strolling through the streets of West Bank, I couldn’t help but realize that it wasn’t about me.
 Amid a distressful moment at the border, political and religious conflicts have resulted in an unease that is greater than all of our combined anxiety.
 By the end of the afternoon, what I gathered from the streets of West Bank was that truly in the Middle East.
 It is a place where lines are drawn but emotions run high.
 It’s where beliefs collide but core values of love, life and family may be akin.
 In midst of a political and a religious crash, we must ask ourselves, who are the ones truly suffering?

 CEO, FOUNDER, EDITOR-IN-CHIEF

 As the founder of Jetset Times, Wendy is an avid traveler and fluent in five languages.
 When she's not traveling, Wendy calls Paris and Taipei home.
 Her favorite countries so far from her travels have been: Bhutan, Iran, and Russia because they were all so different!
 St. Bart's was pretty amazing too (wink)!